pematon/adminer/README.md

 -----

-Download one for the latest [release files](https://github.com/adminerneo/adminerneo/releases), upload to the HTTP server with PHP and enjoy 😉 If you are not satisfied with any combination of the database driver and language, you can download the source code and compile your own AdminerNeo:
+Download one for the latest [release files](https://github.com/adminerneo/adminerneo/releases), upload to the HTTP server with PHP and enjoy 😉 If you are not satisfied with any combination of the database driver, language and theme, you can download the source code and compile your own AdminerNeo:

 - Download the source code.